Adorable Adventures: How to Finish the Story – Full Walkthrough

 The Plains are short, but they quietly teach almost every rule the rest of the game relies on.
 You learn Boris’s basic movement set here, including dashing, rooting, and climbing.
 The important part is not raw mobility; it is learning to pair movement with scent confirmation.
 Follow the early family trail carefully, including the pink scent leading toward the shed, and do not over-commit to side smells until the game has fully introduced the Scent-o-Meter loop.

 Gary is the first sibling because his rescue acts like a real progression unlock.
-Once he is safe, you gain the charge used to break through blocked paths.
+Once he is safe you gain the charge, and you can break through barriers that need two boars — including the blocked path you could not charge through earlier.
 That means any cracked or obstructed route you noticed in the opening hours becomes worth revisiting only after Gary.
-If you get stuck in the Plains, the answer is usually not a hidden route; it is that the game wants you to read a clearer scent line and use the newest traversal tool instead of poking every corner.
+If you get stuck in the Plains, the answer is usually not a hidden route; it is that the game wants you to read a clearer scent line and use the charge instead of poking every corner.

 River: this is where the game starts testing your filtering

 The River area is where many players begin over-searching.
 There is more environmental noise, more tempting collectible logic, and more places where a wrong scent can send you into a gentle loop.
-For Mimi, stay disciplined: follow the active objective trail, use charge where the route expects it, and only dip off the main line for obvious pickups.
-This is also a good point to start thinking about your 100% route, because the first CLUES collectible is tied to the River area.
+For Mimi, stay disciplined: follow the active objective trail, use the charge where the route expects it, and only dip off the main line for obvious pickups.
+This is also a good point to start thinking about your 100% route, because the first CLUES collectible sits at the end of this stretch.

 If you are aiming for the CLUES achievement, do not rush out of River the moment Mimi is rescued.
-Sweep the side branches once the main objective is stable on your map of the area, because the evidence available for the collectible route places Clue #1 here.
-Even if you do not know the exact landmark yet, slowing down in River saves more time than trying to remember later which riverbank branch you skipped.
+In a clean 100% run Mimi is found in the River early, and Clue #1 turns up right after — in the River-to-Forest transition, before you reach Belle.
+Sweep the side branches once the main objective is stable, because slowing down here saves more time than trying to remember later which riverbank branch you skipped.

 FinalBoss // Gear